rich-bit/rich-nvr/THIRD_PARTY_LICENSES.md

 ## Licensing Compatibility

-- **GPL-3.0** (this project’s license) is fully compatible with LGPL, MIT, and BSD-licensed libraries.
+- **GPL-3.0** (this project’s license) is fully compatible with LGPL, MIT, BSD, and zlib-licensed libraries.
 - All permissive libraries (MIT/BSD) are combined under GPL-3.0 without conflict.
-- LGPL libraries (Qt, GStreamer, LIVE555) are linked in compliance with LGPL; the combined work is distributed under GPL-3.0.
+- LGPL libraries (GStreamer, LIVE555, Qt if using an LGPL-licensed Qt build) are linked in compliance with LGPL; the combined work is distributed under GPL-3.0.

 ---